-Why the GoPro camera can lose files
+Why the GoPro or DJI camera can lose files

-There are many reasons that files can be lost on a GoPro, or any camera.
+There are many reasons that files can be lost on a GoPro, DJI, or any camera.
 Most reasons are operator error, or a accident with a camera.
 Fortunately, actual camera errors are rare.
 The memory chip can fail, but the most common chip related issue is a fake memory chip.

 Accidental deletion or formatting

 This probably the most common problem.
 If you think everything has been copied then files may be deleted, or chip formatted.
 If the file copy failed for any reason, eg output drive run out of space, then once the chip has been formatted, neither the original or copied files will exist.
-Fortunately, GoPro Recovery software is extremely good at recovering these files as long as nothing has been
+Fortunately, GPR software is extremely good at recovering these files as long as nothing has been

 Occasionally, memory chips can just become corrupted.
 It could be a power on glitch, or error while inserting the chip.
-GPR actually typically ignores the file system on the memry chip.
+GPR actually typically ignores the file system on the memory chip.
 This if the chip header has been deleted, or FAT corrupted, this can be handled.
 A chip that cannot be read logically in a computer will be handled by GPR.
 Recovery is normally very good.

-One question is how video until the point an accident is recoverable?
+One question is how much video until the point an accident is recoverable?
 The answer is not precise, and depends how much of the camera memory has been written to the memory chip at the critical point.
 Typically it appears that a few final seconds may be lost.
 Other times it may record a crash but only stop when the camera hits something.
 GPR will recover what ever has been written to the memory chip.
 As ever, it is absolutely critical that nothing is written to the memory chip - this includes any other data recovery program that may claim to 'undelete'

 Fake memory chips